Reef Fishing & Wreck Fishing in the Florida Keys

 Wreck Fishing off Islamorada

-With wreck fishing, the wrecks are where you find large Snapper and Grouper, as well as several species of jack.
+Wreck fishing is where you find large Snapper and Grouper, as well as several species of Jack.
 The largest being the Greater Amberjack occasionally reaching the 100 pound range.

-Lurking in the waters surrounding these deep wrecks are large Goliath grouper, as well as several species of large sharks.
+Lurking in the waters surrounding these deep wrecks are large Goliath Grouper, along with several species of large sharks.